-You’re going to want to wait to start the flushing until it’s the early end of the harvest window; around the time when you can just practically harvest it already.
-It’s a big mistake to start flushing too early as it stunts the growth because the buds are not getting the right amount of nutrients to develop properly.
-If it doesn’t get the right amount of nutrients during the most critical parts of the flowering stage, then you’re putting the quality and potency at stake.
-If you’re too hasty with starting the flush and realize afterward that your plants still need a couple of weeks to mature fully, then you have a situation on your hands.
+You'll want to wait to start the flushing until it's the early end of the harvest window when you can practically harvest it already.
+It's a big mistake to start flushing too early as it stunts the growth because the buds are not getting the right amount of nutrients to develop properly.
+If it doesn't get the right amount of nutrients during the most critical parts of the flowering stage, you're putting the quality and potency at stake.
+If you're too hasty with starting the flush and realize afterward that your plants still need a couple of weeks to mature fully, then you have a situation on your hands.
 You would have to decide whether to harvest it early, continue to flush (which can cause nutrient deficiency) or go back to using nutrients.

 Pump and drain